EticaAI/ais-ethics-standards/README.md

 thinking they are the first ones to see them. e.g. defending minority interests, international security, what does "fair" mean."_ — Joanna J Bryson

-In addition to [technical standards](#standards) that focus explicitly in terms related to artificial intelligence, this document mentions others that, either by being enforced by regional laws and/or have been discussed for much longer in a more specific knowledge area of the A/IS of your interest, are very relevant.
+In addition to [technical standards](#standards) that focus explicitly in terms related to A/IS Ethics, this document mentions others that, either by being enforced by regional laws and/or have been discussed for much longer in a more specific knowledge area of the A/IS of your interest, are very relevant.

 <!--
 Some very quick tips: